SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Styling/SKSheetOptions/SKSheetOptions-isFullScreenCover.md

 }
 ```

-In these examples, `FullScreenCoverEnabledSheet` uses `.isFullScreenCover(true)` to display the sheet as a full-screen cover on iOS, iPadOS, and tvOS, with an iPhone icon indicating the full-screen mode. `FullScreenCoverDisabledSheet` uses `.isFullScreenCover(false)` to display the sheet as a standard card-based sheet, maintaining the same icon for consistency.
-The `ContentView` enables testing of both sheet types, highlighting the transition from card to full-screen presentation.
+In these examples, `FullScreenCoverEnabledSheet` uses `.isFullScreenCover(true)` to display as a full-screen cover on iOS, iPadOS, and tvOS, with an iPhone icon emphasizing the mode. `FullScreenCoverDisabledSheet` uses `.isFullScreenCover(false)` for a standard card-based sheet.
+The `ContentView` facilitates testing both presentations, highlighting the transition from card to full-screen.

 ## Design Images

 @TabNavigator {
     @Tab("iOS") {
-        On iOS, `isFullScreenCover(true)` changes the sheet from a card to a full-screen cover.
+        On iOS, the `isFullScreenCover` option transforms sheets into full-screen covers, creating an immersive experience that hides the background and focuses user attention on the sheet’s content.
+This is ideal for scenarios like onboarding or alerts, where the underlying app context is irrelevant.
+When set to `true`, the sheet occupies the entire iPhone screen, removing the card overlay effect.
+On iOS 26 and newer, full-screen covers align content to enhance readability, ensuring a polished and distraction-free presentation.
         @TabNavigator {
             @Tab("iOS 26 and newer") {
-                The sheet transitions from a card to a full-screen cover, with leading alignment recommended for larger screens.
+                For iOS 26 and newer, enabling `isFullScreenCover(true)` presents the sheet as a full-screen cover with recommended leading alignment, optimizing content layout for clarity and consistency.
+This modern design ensures that elements like `SKTitle` and `SKDescription` are visually cohesive, making it ideal for immersive experiences such as welcome screens or detailed forms on iPhones.
                 @Row(numberOfColumns: 2) {
                     @Column(size: 1) {
                         @Image(source: "Documentation-Styling-SKSheetOptions-isFullScreenCover-False-iOS26", alt: "Card Layout (False)") {